scikit-learn-contrib/MAPIE/notebooks/README.md

 # Create notebooks

-In order to make your notebook readable by the sphinx documentation, you need to convert your `.ipynb` file to a `.rst` format (along with the generated figures) and then copy the file in the `doc` directory.
+In order to make your notebook readable by the sphinx documentation, you need to convert your `.ipynb` file to a `.rst` format (along with the generated figures) and then copy the files in the `doc` directory.
 All these steps can be carried out at once with the following command:

 * `make convert2rst dir="directory_name" file="file_name"`